Pratikshinde55/Grafana-prometheus/README.md

 ### Step-2:  Prometheus download

+Prometheus is used for monitoring metrics and Alerting.
+Prometheus collect data and store at own DataBase(TSDB).

+Prometheus collect metrics from any system with help of Agent or Agentless.

 Prometheus download on AWS EC2 instance using amazon linux-2 AMI.

 Edit inbound rule of prometheus for access.